jeffwalter/ferasfactorem/CONTRIBUTING.md

 ## Website

-The [feras-factorem website](https://ferasfactorem.dev/) is built with [Eleventy](https://www.11ty.dev/).
+The [ferasfactorem website](https://ferasfactorem.dev/) is built with [Eleventy](https://www.11ty.dev/).
 To start a development server you can run the following commands:

 ```bash
 cd website